ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 For example, we could provide samples drawn from the Uniform distribution as noise input.
-By applying a number of deterministic transformations that constitute the Gumbel-softmax reparameterization trick [#jang2016]_, we obtain samples from a Categorical distribution.
-This allows us to perform inference on *discrete* latent variables, and can be implemented in this framework by modifying just a few lines of code!
+By applying a number of deterministic transformations that constitute the *Gumbel-softmax reparameterization trick* [#jang2016]_, we obtain samples from a Categorical distribution.
+This allows us to perform approximate inference on *discrete* latent variables, and can be implemented in this framework by modifying just a few lines of code!

 .. figure:: ../../images/vae/encoder.svg